-It is generally accepted among builders and home inspectors that wood will be in danger of growing mold if it is allowed to reach a humidity saturation point of 20%.
+It is generally accepted among builders and home inspectors that wood will be in danger of growing mold if it is allowed to reach a humidity saturation point of 65-70%.
 To prevent wood from reaching this humidity point, the crawl space air should ideally remain more dry than the air outside the home.
 This air should not be too dry, however, as this can also damage the timbers of the foundation.
-Crawl space humidity should generally remain between 10% and 16%.
+Crawl space humidity should generally remain at or below 55%.

 Humidity can enter the crawl space when saturated outside air is allowed to flow into a dry crawl space, or when water is allowed to stand in the area.
 It may also occur when the air inside the home is cooler than the air outside the home, or that in the crawl space.
 Homes that are highly air conditioned during the summer may create moisture along the undersides of the floor boards and the duct work within a crawl space.